onboardingsystems/vuetils/README.md

 4. Push the code `git push`
 5. Push the tag `git push origin v1.x`

+Notes on deleting tags (in the case they were wrong or need to be fixed).

+- `git push --delete origin tagname` - delete a remote tag
+- `git tag --delete tagname` - to delete a local tag

 ## Breaking changes

 - 1.5.9 - revert changes in 1.5.8